layer5io/layer5-academy/content/learning-paths/11111111-1111-1111-1111-111111111111/mastering-kubernetes-for-engineers/scalable-postgres-with-cloudnativepg/introduction/quiz.md

       - id: "d"
         text: "A PostgreSQL monitoring solution"
   - id: "q2"
-    text: "What resources will be imported and deployed in this tutorial?
-(Select all that apply)"
+    text: "What resources will be imported and deployed in this tutorial?"
     type: "multiple-answers"
     marks: 2
     options: